9. Preparing for a Release

 Copy the files to

-Follow these steps to update the version on the MacOS X icon.
+Follow these steps to update the version number in these icons.

 Go to the